 The Club of Rome has co-created a Food Forward Consortium to drive fundamental shifts in incentives, policies and practices in food systems.
 The work is focused on transformations that will create an enabling environment for local change in cities, where the consortium will support mayors in implementing policies and programs to shift diets and bolster demand for regenerative agriculture.
 With partners CARE, EAT, Global Alliance for Improved Nutrition (GAIN), International Centre for Climate Change and Development (ICCCAD), WWF and C40 Cities the consortium is building a global movement for food systems transformation, developing evidence- based tools and targets and mobilising financial networks.

 Multi-stakeholder dialogues have taken place to include the input of young people and members of The Club of Rome to shape the design and direction of the consortium.
 One of the resulting initiatives is the Youth Resilience Hub – a platform to help young leaders radically strengthen climate resilience.

-First published in 2019, the Planetary Emergency Plan provides a set of key policy levers to address the cross-cutting challenges of climate change, biodiversity loss and human health and well-being.
-The Plan outlines a vision of transformation and regeneration; a roadmap for governments and other stakeholders to shift our societies and economies to bring back balance between people, planet and prosperity.
-Only then can we truly emerge from emergency.
+The Planetary Emergency Plan provides a set of key policy levers to address the cross-cutting challenges of climate change, biodiversity loss and human health and wellbeing.
+Drafted in partnership with the Potsdam Institute for Climate Impact Research, it outlines a vision of transformation and regeneration; a roadmap for governments and other stakeholders to shift our societies and economies for people, planet and prosperity.

-Since being launched at the UN Climate Action Summit in 2019, the Planetary Emergency Plan has been infused into international discussions on climate, biodiversity, sustainable development and global risks.
-It forms the foundation of a global Planetary Emergency Partnership and has inspired global campaigns and policy efforts.
+Since its launch at the UN Climate Action Summit in 2019, the plan has influenced international discussions on climate, biodiversity, sustainable development and global risks.
+It forms the foundation of the global Planetary Emergency Partnership and has inspired global campaigns and policy efforts.